jessingrass/microbit_stub/README.md

 Apart from the change of module name, the program runs unchanged in the different environments.

 It should be safe to rename this module `microbit` and not cause any conflict with the [Web based](https://www.microbit.co.uk/create-code "Web Python") or [mu](http://codewith.mu/ "mu") editor.
 On balance, I thought it better to use a different name to distinguish between the two.
 If you change the name of the `microbit_stub` module to `microbit` (by renaming `microbit_stub.py` to `microbit.py`) then you will not need to change import statements when switching programming environments.
+The [microbit subdirectory](./microbit) contains programs and related files that take this approach.

 ## Usage